akrsmv/aarts-home/README.md

 # aarts-home
-Home for example apps using aws lambda and dynamodb
+Example apps using aws lambda and dynamodb